space-wizards/docs/src/en/space-station-14/core-tech/proposals/appearancesystem-compliance.md

 To achieve the overview, the following implementation would be required:

-- Any game logic system that modifies sprites is split up into a game logic system and a VisualizerSystem.
-The game logic sets AppearanceData instead of modifying the sprites directly.
+- Any game logic system that modifies sprites is split up into a game logic system and a visualizer system (i.e. inherits `VisualizerSystem`).
+The game logic system *sets* `AppearanceData` for the visualizer system to work with, instead of modifying the sprites directly.
-- All VisualizerSystems are connected to VisualizerComponents (e.g. `ClothingSystem` have `ClothingVisualizerSystem` and `ClothingVisualizerComponent`; the system handles the visual logic, and the component indicates an entity should run the system).
+- All visualizer systems are connected to visualizer components (e.g. `ClothingSystem` have `ClothingVisualizerSystem` and `ClothingVisualizerComponent`).
+The visualizer system handles the visual logic, and the component on an entity indicates an entity should run the system.
-- SpriteSystem/SpriteComponent may not be accessed outside of VisualizerSystems, to prevent game logic systems modifying sprites.
+- `SpriteSystem`/`SpriteComponent` may not be accessed outside of visualizer systems to prevent game logic systems modifying sprites.
-- VisualizerSystems must be connected to a VisualizerComponent; this is enforced with the Attribute tag `[VisualizerComponent]`.
+- Visualizer systems must be connected to a visualizer component (via inheritance, `[ExampleVisualizerSystem] : VisualizerSystem<[ExampleVisualizerComponent]>`; this is enforced with a new Attribute tag `[VisualizerComponent]` that ensures the component is only tied to a system that inherits the appropriate `VisualizerSystem`.
   - This tag is also what allows easy copying of visualizers between objects, as the copying entity can check for all components with the tag.

 Entities are free to modify the `AppearanceData` of other entities. `AppearanceData` should not be used to store game logic and should be kept as lightweight as possible; only data used to modify the entity's base prototype sprite should be included.

-The use of VisualizerSystems and components, as well as access to SpriteSystem, can be mechanically enforced in the codebase.
-There would need to be attention paid during code review to ensure there is no game logic performed inside of VisualizerSystems.
+The use of visualizer systems and components, as well as access to `SpriteSystem`, can be mechanically enforced in the codebase.
+There would need to be attention paid during code review to ensure there is no game logic performed inside of visualizer systems.

 ### Issues